Poppet valve: Design

-The poppet valve is fundamentally different from slide and oscillating valves; instead of sliding or rocking over a seat to uncover a port, the poppet valve lifts from the seat with a movement perpendicular to the plane of the port.
+The poppet valve is different from both slide and oscillating valves.
+Instead of sliding or rocking over a seat to uncover a port, the poppet valve lifts from the seat with a movement perpendicular to the plane of the port.
 The main advantage of the poppet valve is that it has no movement on the seat, thus requiring no lubrication.

 In most cases it is beneficial to have a "balanced poppet" in a direct-acting valve.
 Less force is needed to move the poppet because all forces on the poppet are nullified by equal and opposite forces.
 The solenoid coil has to counteract only the spring force.

-Poppet valves are best known for their use in internal combustion and steam engines, but are used in many industrial processes, from controlling the flow of milk to isolating sterile air in the semiconductor industry.
+Poppet valves are best known for their use in internal combustion and steam engines, but are used in general pneumatic and hydraulic circuits where a pulsed flow control is wanted.
+The pulse can be controlled by a combination of differential pressure and spring load as required.

 Presta and Schrader valves used on pneumatic tyres are examples of poppet valves.
 The Presta valve has no spring and relies on a pressure differential for opening and closing while being inflated.

 Poppet valves are employed extensively in the launching of torpedoes from submarines.
 Many systems use compressed air to expel the torpedo from the tube, and the poppet valve recovers a large quantity of this air (along with a significant amount of seawater) in order to reduce the tell-tale cloud of bubbles that might otherwise betray the boat's submerged position.